ATP: The Powerhouse of Energy of Every Cell in The Body

-Even for those of us who already exercise too, reaching bigger, more empowering fitness goals involves all the same challenges.
+Even for those of us who already exercise, reaching bigger, more empowering fitness goals involves all the same challenges.

 Getting motivated is the hardest part.
-Either we trick ourselves into finally getting around to a workout somehow, or we rely on unhealthy things—like caffeine or energy drinks—to give us an energy boost, which only helps us out a little.
+Either we trick ourselves into finally getting around to a workout, or we rely on unhealthy things—like caffeine or energy drinks—to give us that boost.

 Is there a healthier way to get energy, boost athletic performance, and make those workouts a little easier?